guiinfmol/WebAnalytics-HW3/README.md

 # Web Analytics
-The project follows the following structure:
+This repository contains the project for HW3 of Web Analytics and has the following structure:

     - folder /src:
         Here there are all the files needed to be coded to solve the problem: